 What is NED?

-NED is a world-first collaboration in the library sector.
+NED is a collaborative service for collecting, preserving and accessing Australian electronic publications.
+It is a world-first in the library sector.

 Legal deposit legislation in Australia means that our national, state and territory libraries – the nine members of NSLA – have a mandate to collect copies of everything published in their jurisdictions.
 Over many years, these libraries have built vast collections of print publications that provide the documentary history of 19th and 20th century Australia for all to access.

-The arrival of digital media late last century has been, and remains, the great disrupter.
-It means that publications come in an increasingly complex range of formats.
+Today, of course, publications come in a more complex range of formats.
 Books, journals, newspapers, maps and music, for example, may be print or electronic, static or interactive.
 Electronic-only formats such as websites, social media and databases proliferate.
 These publications can be easy to access in the moment, but harder to capture and preserve.

 Until recently, there was no legal imperative to deposit electronic publications in Australia: legislation referred only to print.
 Recognising a shift in preference for digital, some libraries began accepting electronic as well as physical copies of legal deposit publications, where others were restricted by local legislation, policies and systems.
 Publishers were confronted with an increasingly confusing set of requirements in fulfilling their national and state-based obligations.